 - Deliberate, repeated gender-based humiliation/intimidation

 Sexual harassment involves unwanted sexual conduct.
 Sometimes the person accused will state that the complainant consented to the sexual conduct.
 Consent must be meaningful and freely given.
-See the discussion of consent at the Sexual Assault Resource Center website.
+See the discussion of consent in the Student Misconduct policy.

 It is a violation of university policy to retaliate against anyone for exercising the right to make a complaint.
 This includes attempts or threats of retaliation, or efforts to impede an investigation.
 Retaliation is a violation of this policy whether or not the underlying claim of harassment, discrimination, sexual harassment or sexual assault is proven.
 Anyone who perceives retaliation should immediately notify our office.